-Answer #11 provided by Detective Mark Baxter, Alcoholic Beverage Inspector, Howard County Police Department
+Answer #11: Provided by Detective Mark Baxter, Alcohol Beverage Inspector, Howard County Police Department

 Parents should be greatly concerned with their children acquiring and/or using fake IDs- for any purpose… it is illegal!
 Not only is using a fake ID a misdemeanor and the violator subject to 6 months imprisonment and/or a $500 fine, simply possessing a fake ID also carries a criminal charge with an identical penalty.
 These charges will become part of the child’s permanent record.
 This can be harmful when applying for future military or other government service jobs, as well as positions of trust in private industry.
 In addition to a possible criminal record, a violator could also be sanctioned by the Motor Vehicle Administration in the form of a suspended/cancelled driver’s license for a minimum of 6 months.
 These consequences would also apply to a person attempting to use the genuine license of someone else.

 Possibly, the most damaging issue, which is often overlooked, is the likelihood of identity theft.
 When a child furnishes his/her personal identifying information to a stranger, it is uncertain where this information could appear in the future.
 In fact, it has been reported that many customers of a now defunct fake ID website had their personal identifying information sold to identity thieves overseas.
 The ironic part is that these identity thieves had it easy…the personal identifying information was voluntarily provided to them by the customers- to include their addresses, dates of birth, and photos!
 Not only is this a potential nightmare if it occurs, but this nightmare can continue throughout the child’s adult life.